Saba-Burduli/Saba-Burduli/README.md

 ###

-<h3>Hello my name is Saba Burduli and I am a Software Engineer with nearly two decades of experience,
+<h3>Hello my name is Saba Burduli and I am a Software Engineer with nearly two different domain in tech.
   <br>specializing in C#, ASP.NET Core, REST, GraphQL,Entity Framework Core, PostgreSQL, and SQL Server And worked in 3D graphic Programming using OpenGL , C++ , Manual BVH / Vulkan</h3>

 ###